JustinLove/ai_showdown/README.md

 ais.json file specifies paths and attributes for each AI.
 The example configuration assumes the copy:vanilla task is run to make a local copy of the base AI, and custom AIs are in `server_mods`.

 Tasks which copy or use files from the base game need a path to the media directory.
-There are some rough rules that try to guess this path, but the `media` variable may need to be overriden with an explicit path.  `%media%` in ai config `path` and `base_path` will be replaced with the gruntfile's media directory.
+There are some rough rules that try to guess this path, but the `media` variable may need to be overriden with an explicit path.  `%media%` in ai config `path`, `base_path`, and `personality_file` will be replaced with the gruntfile's media directory.

 Because default tasks are specialized, AIs must be complete.
 If you rely on AI files from the base game, point the `base_path`attribute at the base AI.